How You Should Be Planning Your Retirement – For Singles

 Hi Neal,

-I am a life long single person but it seems that many of your blogs assume that everyone is married and has a family.
-I also need to do some planning which is more complicated by having no siblings and both of my parents being deceased.
+I am a lifelong single person and it seems that many of your blogs assume that everyone is married and has a family.
+I also need to do some planning, which is more complicated by having no siblings and both of my parents being deceased.
 I would like you to address concerns of those of us who have no dependents or immediate heirs.

 Thanks.